metio/terraform-provider-k8s/docs/data-sources/kyverno_io_policy_v2beta1_manifest.md

 - `cert` (String) Cert is an optional PEM-encoded public certificate.
 - `cert_chain` (String) CertChain is an optional PEM encoded set of certificates used to verify.
-- `ctlog` (Attributes) CTLog (certificate timestamp log) provides a configuration for validation of Signed Certificate Timestamps (SCTs).
+- `ctlog` (Attributes) CTLog (certificate timestamp log) provides a configuration for validation of Signed CertificateTimestamps (SCTs).
 If the value is unset, the default behavior by Cosign is used. (see [below for nested schema](#nestedatt--spec--rules--validate--pod_security--attestors--entries--repository--ctlog))
 - `rekor` (Attributes) Rekor provides configuration for the Rekor transparency log service.
-If an empty object is provided the public instance of Rekor (https://rekor.sigstore.dev) is used. (see [below for nested schema](#nestedatt--spec--rules--validate--pod_security--attestors--entries--repository--rekor))
+If an empty objectis provided the public instance of Rekor (https://rekor.sigstore.dev) is used. (see [below for nested schema](#nestedatt--spec--rules--validate--pod_security--attestors--entries--repository--rekor))

 <a id="nestedatt--spec--rules--validate--pod_security--attestors--entries--repository--ctlog"></a>
 ### Nested Schema for `spec.rules.validate.pod_security.attestors.entries.repository.ctlog`

 Optional:

-- `ignore_sct` (Boolean) IgnoreSCT defines whether to use the Signed Certificate Timestamp (SCT) log to check for a certificate timestamp.
+- `ignore_sct` (Boolean) IgnoreSCT defines whether to use the Signed Certificate Timestamp (SCT) log to check for a certificatetimestamp.
 Default is false.
 Set to true if this was opted out during signing.
 - `pubkey` (String) PubKey, if set, is used to validate SCTs against a custom source.
+- `tsa_cert_chain` (String) TSACertChain, if set, is the PEM-encoded certificate chain file for the RFC3161 timestamp authority.
+Mustcontain the root CA certificate.
+Optionally may contain intermediate CA certificates, andmay contain the leaf TSA certificate if not present in the timestamurce.

 <a id="nestedatt--spec--rules--validate--pod_security--attestors--entries--repository--rekor"></a>
 ### Nested Schema for `spec.rules.validate.pod_security.attestors.entries.repository.rekor`

-Required:
+Optional:

+- `ignore_tlog` (Boolean) IgnoreTlog skips transparency log verification.
+- `pubkey` (String) RekorPubKey is an optional PEM-encoded public key to use for a custom Rekor.If set, this will be used to validate transparency log signatures from a custom Rekor.
 - `url` (String) URL is the address of the transparency log.
 Defaults to the public Rekor log instance https://rekor.sigstore.dev.

-Optional:

-- `ignore_tlog` (Boolean) IgnoreTlog skips transparency log verification.
-- `pubkey` (String) RekorPubKey is an optional PEM-encoded public key to use for a custom Rekor.
-If set, this will be used to validate transparency log signatures from a custom Rekor.